bwang63/EnKF_3D_github/README.md

               romsassim_settings_2kfiles.m -- settings about ROMS model

               KFilter_2steps_*.m -- settings about the data assimilation
-                                    (in our testing case, we have two assimilation steps.
+                                    (in this application, we have two KFilter_2steps_*.m scripts becuase we have two update steps)
-                                    In the first step, we assimilate physical observations, e.g. SSH and SST, to update both physical and biological variables, e.g. temperature and NO3.
-In the second step, we assimilate only biological observations, e.g. surface chlorophyll and in-situ NO3 profiles, to update biological variables, e.g., chlorophyll, phytoplankton, and NO3.
-                                    Therefore, we have to KFilter_2steps_*.m scripts)

          EnKF -- data assimilation functions